mark-casey/foilhat/README.md

 Once your job has completed, Foilhat will check for the existence of the FH_OUTOPTS file and will act as requested if it is found.
-The file does not have to be output by any certain language or method, of course.
-If you are wrapping a perl job or a custom binary or etc., you can write the file from there.
-Note that the log file will not be overwritten unless APPEND_TO_LOG is false and OVERWRITE_LOG is true; setting only one or the other (or neither) will result in an append to the current log.
+The file does not have to be output by any certain language or method.
+If you are wrapping a perl job or your own binary or etc., you can write the file from there.
+Note that the log file will not be overwritten unless OVERWRITE_LOG is set to true.
 Also note that the FH_OUTOPTS filename should end with Foilhat's PID ($PPID), not your script's PID ($$).

 Logging options are set from within each job so that foilhat.sh needn't be modified to allow different jobs to use different settings, and jobs can be moved around as